 convert a continuous space language model for a short list of 8192 words into a traditional n-gram language model in ARPA (SRILM) format.
 Wang et al. (2014)

 present a method to merge (or "grow") a continuous space language model with a traditional n-gram language model, to take advantage of both better estimate for the words in the short list and the full coverage from the traditional model.

 use a recurrent neural network language model to rescore n-best lists for a transliteration system.
 Sundermeyer et al. (2013)

 compare feed-forward with long short-term neural network language models, a variant of recurrent neural network language models, showing better performance for the latter in a speech recognition re-ranking task.
 Mikolov (2012)

 reports significant improvements with reranking n-best lists of machine translation systems with a recurrent neural network language model.

-Neural language model are not deep learning models in the sense that they use a lot of hidden layers.
-Luong et al. (2015)
+Neural language models are not deep learning in the sense that they use a lot of hidden layers.
+However, Luong et al. (2015)

 show that having 3-4 hidden layers improves over having just the typical 1 layer.